grammyjs/website/site/docs/guide/files.md

 ## Receiving files

-You can receives all files just like any other message.
+You can receive all files just like any other message.
 For instance, if you want to listen for voice messages, you can do this:

 ```ts